protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 ## Filecoin Features

-* **Verifiable Storage** – Rather than needing to trust a cloud storage provider or rely on legal recourse, the Filecoin Protocol cryptographically verifies data storage.
+* **Verifiable Storage** – Rather than needing to trust a cloud storage provider or rely on legal recourse, the Filecoin Protocol cryptographically verifies data storage
-* **Open Participation** – Anyone with sufficient hardware and an internet connection can be a storage provider (Filecoin miner) for the Filecoin Network.
+* **Open Participation** – Anyone with sufficient hardware and an internet connection can be a storage provider (Filecoin miner) for the Filecoin Network
-* **Empowers Local Optimization** – Driven by open participation, market forces will enable more efficient and distributed data storage and communication than centralized storage platforms.
-The distributed network allows for a more local and resilient architecture and data availability.
+* **Empowers Local Optimization** – Driven by open participation, market forces will enable more efficient and distributed data storage and communication than centralized storage platforms, which allows for a more local and resilient architecture and data availability
 * **Flexible Storage Options** – As an open platform, the network has the flexibility for the creation & disseminations of tools and services provided by the community of developers improving and building on the protocol
 * **A Community Network** – Filecoin provides participants the opportunity to have stake in the networkʼs success.
 Participants in the network benefit by working together to improve the Filecoin network as a whole